efsunselin/matlab-nn-prediction/README.md

 # matlab-nn-prediction
-Time series prediction with Matlab neural network toolbox
+Time series prediction with a GUI using Matlab neural network toolbox main.m: Given time series data, predicts the next value based on the historical data